kdm9/euc-dp15-workspace/notes/compnb.md

 This has been made using BWA alignment to the grandis reference, then `samtools stats` to generate the insert size distribution.
 The distribution has been truncated at 750bp, there is very little larger than that.
 This is of course only across the fragments where both pairs could be mapped as a valid, inward-facing pair, but this shouldn't affect the result.

+**Addendum 2017-09-19:** Added in stats from a merged run of all plates 1 & 2 from the old run

 ```{r}
 library(tidyverse)
 library(ggjoy)